 Biogas

 Did you know sewage is much more than a waste product?
-Biogas is a by-product of the sewage treatment process, and helps us to power our treatment plants with renewable energy.
+Biogas is a by-product of the sewage treatment process, and helps generate renewable energy.

 What is biogas?